JoeSRead/Diamonds/README.md

 ## Take Home Message

-Our suggestions for countries looking to increase their life expectancy is to focus their resources mainly towards increasing HIV awareness.
-Additionally, we recommend increasing promoting education and to invest more towards decreasng malnutrition.
+Our suggestions for countries looking to increase their life expectancy would be to focus their resources towards increasing HIV awareness.
+After that, we would recommend increasing education levels and investing more towards dealing with malnutrition.

 ## Future directions

-The purpose of this project was to check if we can use a generalised approach to quickly find the right model for a clean dataset.
-We have managed to show that it works for two datsets but there is still room for improvement.
-For instance in future it would better if we use AIC estimates which help up compare between different models.
+The purpose of this project was to check if we can use a generalised approach to fiding the right model for a clean dataset.
+We have managed to show that it works for two very different datsets but there is still room for improvement.
+For instance in future it would better if we use AIC or BIC estimates which help us compare the between different models.

 We could also extend our project further by selecting or not selecting interactions/polynomial features depending on whether or not the AIC/BIC decreases when adding them in.
-This would be very useful for slecting features of use.
+This would be very useful in selecting actionable features to target.

-Future work could include ways to visualise different models performance to provide a more intuitive way of selecting between features and models.
+Future work could also include ways to visualise different models performance to provide a more intuitive way of selecting between features and models.